Psychoanalytic therapy: Definition and techniques

 The psychoanalytic therapy approach explores the underlying causes behind mental health difficulties to help identify and strategize healthy ways of moving forward and regaining a solid sense of self.

 Active listening and note-taking are two techniques that psychoanalytic therapists might utilize.
-During their psychoanalytic treatment sessions, the patient may spend time talking about their concerns, childhood, interpersonal relationships, and any events that could have led to their current emotional state.
+During their psychoanalytic therapy sessions, the patient may spend time talking about their concerns, childhood, interpersonal relationships, and any events that could have led to their current emotional state.
 The therapist might then try to find self-destructive patterns and maladaptive thinking.
 For example, repetitive behaviors and thoughts that may show a patient are "stuck" in a particular mode of thought or situation might be highlighted and treated.
 This type of therapeutic relationship can help patients who experience both somatic symptoms and symptoms of psychological distress, such as depressive symptoms.

 Multiple peer-reviewed clinical psychology studies have shown the effectiveness of psychoanalytic therapy.
 For example, World Psychiatry conducted a meta-analysis from high-quality sources on the results of psychoanalytic therapy.
 In many cases, psychoanalytic therapy was more effective than other therapies in treating depressive symptoms.

 The latest evidence-based research, reviewed and conducted by medical reviewers and board-certified physicians, continues to boast the effectiveness of psychoanalytic therapy for various conditions.
 You can find more information about the latest evidence-based research on psychoanalytic therapy from the American Psychoanalytic Association.
-For additional contents psychoanalytic societies like the Vienna Psychoanalytic Society (formerly the Wednesday Psychological Society) offer up-to-date research and news.
+For additional content, psychoanalytic societies like the Vienna Psychoanalytic Society (formerly the Wednesday Psychological Society) offer up-to-date research and news.

 The primary goal of psychodynamic psychotherapy is often to significantly reduce the symptoms of various mental health conditions or emotional distress.
 Many studies have concluded that psychodynamic therapy can be effective for those living with depressive symptoms.
 However, people experiencing anxiety, panic disorder, personality disorders, eating disorders, somatic symptoms, or other stress-related conditions may also benefit.